 A list of facts can only provide the most elemental aspects of a collection.
 The challenge, the search, and the acquisition are common to every collector; a deeper bond is an understanding of and a respect for the entire process.
 These are no mere "accumulations", but scholarly, perhaps even anthropological or sociological, studies of people’s lives lived within a particular historical framework.

 In my personal study, the manufacture of paper, and the development of the postal delivery systems, played key roles in my appreciation for the valentine missive.
-In my desire to form a comprehensive collection, I needed to become familiar with events in history: to link particular valentines to the Gold Rush, the Civil War, women’s suffrage, the building of the transcontinental railroad, etc. It also intrigued me to become more familiar with artists — to be able to spot the work of Kate Greenaway, Walter Crane, Norman Rockwell, or lesser known illustrators.
+In my desire to form a comprehensive collection, I needed to become familiar with events in history: to link valentines to the Gold Rush, the Civil War, women’s suffrage, the building of the transcontinental railroad, etc. It also intrigued me to become more familiar with artists — to be able to spot the work of Kate Greenaway, Walter Crane, Norman Rockwell, or illustrators.

 As with the collection of other historical documents, acquiring Valentines involves a moral obligation: the responsibility to safeguard and preserve them for posterity.
 If we can, we stop the process of deterioration of paper treasures.
 And we have the responsibility to keep these fragile relics of the past, and of past loves, in archival conditions.
-Although the very definition of ephemera refers to the transitory nature of objects that were not intended for permanence, it is encumbent upon us to now become custodians of these mementos.
+Although the very definition of ephemera refers to the transitory nature of objects that were not intended for permanence, it is incumbent upon us to now become custodians of these mementos.

 For me, each Valentine possesses special qualities which make it "collectible".
 The primitive, the humorous, or the elegant — each has a special charm.
 They were saved as souvenirs, passed down as heirlooms, and now are valued for their aesthetic and historic qualities.
 When I hold one in my hand, I can feel transported to another era — and can imagine a perpetual Valentine’s Day of love and regard.